DSF album art

 If bliss cannot find artwork, it'll be marked non-compliant:

-For such albums you can click the pencil icon shown when hovering over the album.
+For such albums you can click the missing art hyperlink.
 This takes you to the Change cover art page where you can choose from some alternatives found by more lenient online queries.
 If you have a number of such albums, the fastest way of choosing alternatives is by combining the Cover art alternatives view and a compliance filter.

 You can also click the Activity page to see what bliss has done, and which albums it has installed artwork for.